 Understanding the South African Real Estate Market

-What is the South African real estate market?
+How the South African real estate market works

 The South African real estate market is a collection of regional property markets, spanning major metros, coastal lifestyle areas, and secondary towns, each shaped by local employment, school zone quality, municipal service delivery, and the specific buyer pool active in that area at any given price point.
 National price averages describe the whole but rarely predict what any specific suburb will do.
 Understanding the drivers behind the numbers, and how they apply at the suburb level where you want to buy or sell, is what turns general market awareness into a decision you can act on.